A man is handed the bill at a restaurant.

 However, your request might not get approved, and a credit limit increase only works if you keep your balance proportionately low.

-• Make a balance transfer: You can raise your total credit limit by moving your debt to a new card.
-If you move high-interest balances to a single card, you can free up the available credit on your other accounts (as long as you don’t close them).
+• Make a balance transfer: You may raise your total credit limit by moving your debt to a new card.
+If you move high-interest balances to a single card, you may free up the available credit on your other accounts (as long as you don’t close them).
 It will also provide a new line of credit.
-Additionally, some new credit cards offer a low to 0% introductory interest rate on balance transfers, which can help you pay your debt more quickly by avoiding costly interest charges.
+Additionally, some new credit cards offer a low to 0% introductory interest rate on balance transfers, which may help you pay your debt more quickly by avoiding costly interest charges.

-Credit utilization ratio is one major component for calculating credit scores.
-Understanding how credit utilization works, including how to calculate your rate, can help you manage your score.
+Credit utilization ratio is one of the major component for calculating credit scores.
+Understanding how credit utilization works, including how to calculate your rate, may help you manage your score and inform better financial decisions moving forward.

 Next steps